inlined/cloudevents/cloudevents/extensions/authcontext.md

   - `service_account`: A non-user principal used to identify a service.
   - `api_key`: A non-user API key
   - `system`: An obscured identity used when a cloud platform or other system service triggers an event.
-Examples may include a database record which was deleted based on a TTL.
+Examples include a database record which was deleted based on a TTL.
 - Constriants
   - REQUIRED